kgdunn/pid-book/latent-variable-modelling/projection-to-latent-structures.rst

 ..
 Research topic: if we deflate |X| using the u's, predicted from |Y| and |c|, then how does the second component look?
 Can we calculate all the |P| loadings after NIPALS has completed all components?

+..
+TO ADD: discussion of the X-space model, the loadings.
+We assume the X's are measured in error X= TP' + E, so we have a model for the X's.
+..
+LINK back to the start of PLS, where we mention this X-space model.

 Then we deflate.
 Deflation removes variability already explained from :math:`\mathbf{X}_a` and :math:`\mathbf{Y}_a`.
 Deflation proceeds as follows: